lammps/lammps/doc/src/Speed_packages.rst

    With a few exceptions, you can build a single LAMMPS executable with all its accelerator packages installed.
-Note however that the USER-INTEL and KOKKOS packages require you to choose one of their hardware options when building for a specific platform.
-I.e. CPU or Phi option for the USER-INTEL package.
+Note however that the INTEL and KOKKOS packages require you to choose one of their hardware options when building for a specific platform.
+I.e. CPU or Phi option for the INTEL package.
 Or the OpenMP, Cuda, or Phi option for the KOKKOS package.

 These are the exceptions.
 You cannot build a single executable with:

-* both the USER-INTEL Phi and KOKKOS Phi options
+* both the INTEL Phi and KOKKOS Phi options
-* the USER-INTEL Phi or Kokkos Phi option, and the GPU package
+* the INTEL Phi or Kokkos Phi option, and the GPU package

 See the examples/accelerate/README and make.list files for sample Make.py commands that build LAMMPS with any or all of the accelerator